Event Summary

 Alex Fitzpatrick, Director – Joint Skills Strategy and Young People, Department of Work and Pensions will cover Government policies, programmes, interventions, and funding to tackle NEETs, including and planned investment for the Youth Guarantee, the expansion of Youth Hubs, and delivery of the new Jobs Guarantee.

-Debbie Abrahams, Chair of the Work and Pensions Committee, and Matthew Upton, Principal Advisor, Department for Work and Pensions, will examine the underlying causes and impacts of NEETs as outlined in the ongoing Milburn Review.
-With interim findings expected in Spring 2026, and a final report due in September 2026, gain insight into potential barriers to employment including mental health, disability, welfare design, and the changing labour market.
+Debbie Abrahams, Chair of the Work and Pensions Committee, and Matthew Upton, Principal Advisor, at the DWP, will examine the underlying causes NEETs as outlined in the ongoing Milburn Review.
+The report’s interim findings identify drivers in the alarming rise in mental health conditions in young people, and a ‘crisis of opportunity’, linked to poor mental health, a lack of support, and failures in education, and in employment opportunities.

 We will address the specific needs of marginalised and disadvantaged groups.
 How can we identify young people most at risk of becoming NEET, and support them into education, training, or work?
 Learn from our young people’s panel who will share their first-hand experiences of the challenges they are currently facing in the labour market.